William Ingles: Ingles Ferry

 Following William Ingles' death in 1782, his son Thomas Ingles took over the operation of Ingles Ferry.

 Legal roles

 William Ingles was appointed constable in 1750 and judge for Augusta County in 1769.
-He was a county sheriff in 1773, and served as a judge for Fincastle County, Virginia in 1777.
-The first county court was held at the Lead Mines (now Austinville, Virginia) on the 6th of January, 1778.
+He was a county sheriff in 1773, and served as a judge for Fincastle County, Virginia, in 1777.
+He presided over the first Fincastle County court, held at the Lead Mines (now Austinville, Virginia) on 6 January, 1778.